 Stroll through the shopping area, look out for the San Marco square or take a a href=”https://affiliate.klook.com/jump/activity/740-gondola-rides-at-the-venetian-macau/?adid=61315&af_wid=4900″>gondola tour with a graciously singing gondolier.
 Be careful, the lack of windows inside The Venetian means that you lose track of time and you could miss your ferry back.

 The main feature of The Parisian is the replica of the Eiffel Tower which you can go up to for great views over the entire Cotai Strip.
 The tower is open 24h.

-If you are still up for more, you can stay up until as late (or as early) as you like by either partying at the two main spots Cubic or Pacha, or gambling all night long at the main casinos which are open 24h.
+If you are still up for more, you can stay up until as late (or as early) as you like by either partying at the two main spots Cubic or Show House Macau (formerly Pacha), or gambling all night long at the main casinos which are open 24h.

 Where to stay in Macau